Are Sample Packs Royalty Free?

 Every Sample Pack Site Is Different

-Use our drum kits and samples to make beats or sync with media.
+In this case you can make beats or sync with media.
 From albums to podcasts, Facebook, and Instagram, and everywhere else, there’s no limit.
 Distribute unlimited copies, and you get radio broadcasting rights.
 No limit.

 Just don’t resell them (that’s lame.
 Don’t be lame).